 - Assume key role in preparation of program funding proposals and annual reports, including narrative, budget, and bibliography (5%).

-Work requires a minimum of four years of experience coordinating the work of a national, or multi-year research program.
+Work prefers a minimum of four years of experience coordinating the work of a national, or multi-year research program.

 A related master's degree may offset required years of experience.